pierky/arouteserver/docs/INSTALLATION.rst

 2. Install the program.

-        - If you plan to run :doc:`Live tests <LIVETESTS>`, to build your own scenarios or to contribute to the project, clone the GitHub repository locally and install dependencies:
+        - If you plan to run built-in :doc:`Live tests <LIVETESTS>` on your own or to contribute to the project, clone the GitHub repository locally and install dependencies:

         .. code:: bash